shaheen102/AntiHunter/README.md

     *   Provides real-time system status: scan mode, scanning status, frames seen (WiFi/BLE), total hits, unique devices, active targets, ESP32 temperature, and more.

 *   **Last Results:**
     *   Displays a summary of the most recent scan or tracking session, including identified MACs, RSSI values, frame count, and other pertinent data.

 Antihunter empowers you to assert control over your wireless environment, turning the invisible into actionable intelligence.
 Happy hunting.

 ## Credits

-Built by @SirhaXalot_ with contributions from @lukeswitz
+Built by @TheRealSirHaXalot with additions from @lukeswitz

 Thanks to